-Code components - Workbench
+Code Components - Workbench

 Workbench has no required configuration.
 If your project uses the default Canvas layout, you can run it from your project root: